Turbul3nce/eCPPT_Course_Notes/README.md

-# eCPPT_Course_Notes
+# eCPPTv2 Course Notes
-Notes from INE's Penetration Testing Professional course.
+#### Notes from INE's Penetration Testing Professional course.
-I have also included a roughly formatted cheat sheet that will be updated.
+I understand the notes are not neat.
+I apologize now.
+I may go through and update them and some point in the future.